ring-clojure/ring-defaults/README.md

     middleware, where the `:root` key is passed as the first argument, and the rest of the map is passed as options.
 May also be a collection of the above.

+- `:websocket`
+   A map of options to configure websocket behavior.

+   - `:keepalive` -
+     If true, periodically pings the client to keep the connection alive via the [websocket keepalive][16] middleware.
+A map of options may also be passed to set the `:period` of the keepalive in milliseconds.

 [1]: https://ring-clojure.github.io/ring/ring.middleware.multipart-params.html